blues/note-hardware/Notecarrier-B/KiCad_format/documentation/PortingNotes.md

 	1. Produce Gerbers in OrCAD and KiCad using the same settings.
 In OrCAD, select each of the new films, offset **each** film by (100,-100) to end up in the same spot as KiCad, and click "Create Artwork".
 		1. Edge_Cuts also needs an "undefined line width" set (say, 0.1) so the zero width edge is not dropped.
 	1. Produce drill files using Export -> NC Drill.
 Parameters that must be set are the offset (same as gerbers), "Auto tool select", "Separate files for plated/non-plated holes", and "Enhanced Excellon format".
 But "Repeat codes" must not be set.
+		- Looks like "Output units: English" only works with format 2.5 (it seems a 0.0254mm limit on resolution is noticeably imprecise).
+To use metric (to match the KiCad gerbers), format must be 3.4.
+		- On the other hand, "Absolute" vs "Incremental" is not important.
+Nor is zero suppresion.
+		- Unfortunately, this still doesn't capture slots.
+They need their own separate file, which can be produced easily in Export -> NC Route.
 	1. Open pairs of the gerbers in Gerber Viewer and flick between them to scan for differences.
 The contrasting colours of the layers automatically creates a useful visual diff, and is more definitive than the "diff" and "xor" views.

 ## Produce Outputs